Thornam/PrinPort/README.md

 ## Code

 The file "PrinPort" is a Python file with functions to create the Principal Portfolios, the Principal Exposure Portfolios, and the Principal Alpha Portfolios for a given set of return and signal vectors.
-This is based on Proposition 11 in the paper:
+This is based on Proposition 11 in the paper.
 <br/><br/><br/>

 <p align="center">